-Dr. Bushy’s career spans more than four decades; among her important achievements, she was invited to represent rural perspectives in The U.S. Surgeon General’s Invitational Workshops on Women’s Mental Health and Action Agenda for the Health of Women and Girls Beyond 2010; served as a member on expert panels to set a national agenda in health, research, and advocacy for rural women’s issues; and retired from the U.S. Army Reserve Nurse Corps (LTC Ret.) after more than 20 years of service.
+She is a 2014 recipient of the prestigious Anna Mae Ericksen Award, an international honor given for exemplary scholarship commitment, dedication, leadership and advocacy in rural nursing.
+Additional achievements include being invited to represent rural perspectives in The U.S. Surgeon General’s Invitational Workshops on Women’s Mental Health and Action Agenda for the Health of Women and Girls Beyond 2010; serving as a member on expert panels to set a national agenda in health, research, and advocacy for rural women’s issues; and serving for more than 20 years with the U.S. Army Reserve Nurse Corps (LTC Ret.).

 - PhD in Nursing, University of Texas

 - MN in Community Health (Rural) Nursing, Montana State University